vergecurrency/verge/README.md

 algo=blake
 ```

+## TestNet

+Here is a list of active testnet nodes:
+ddvnucmtvyiemiuk.onion (sunerok)

 ## Donations

 We believe in keeping Verge free and open.
 Any donations to help fuel the development effort are greatly appreciated! :smile: